 Enough of that; it’s my philosophical justification for the amount of time we spend gardening, preparing and cooking good food.
 Fresh fruit and veggies taste so much better in any case.

 Tomatoes and onions make up the foundation of so many tasty and nutritious dishes; this is borscht in the making.
-On Friday we will look at the nutrients in beets that are so important.
+On Friday we will look at the phytochemicals in beets that are so important.

 So what’s special about red foods like pomegranates, tomatoes and watermelon?
 To which we could add many more like peppers and radishes.

 We mentioned earlier that plants have many thousands of coloured phytonutrients that researchers are only now beginning to understand.
 Today we will talk about just two of them; lycopenes and capsaicin.
-Don’t bother memorising their names but do try and remember a little about why scientists are calling them “functional foods;” those that promote health and help prevent disease.
+Don’t bother memorising their names but do try and remember a little about why scientists are calling them “functional foods;” those that promote health and help to prevent disease.

 Researchers were determined to find out why Italians living in America were far less prone to prostate cancer; eventually they realised that it was because they ate so many tomatoes, raw and cooked.
 It is the most common life-threatening malignancy in men.